Best Oil Field Safety Practices

 Avoid Unnecessary Risks

 It may seem obvious to try and avoid danger at all costs, but accidents do not usually result from intentional risk of life and limb.
 In the interest of working faster and more efficiently, you may cut corners you deem insignificant or rush to get a job done.
-When you become too comfortable with your surroundings, it is easy to forget that every single action has the potential to become a big incident.
+When you become too comfortable with your surroundings you might provoke an accident by negligence, it is easy to forget that every single action has the potential to become a big incident.

 Follow Safety Regulations